-In 2016, Open Streets Cape Town (OSCT) partnered with the WWF Nedbank Green Trust to help create a new mindset about movement on city streets.
-This is an exciting development as we continue to explore the potential of our streets and the power of experiential learning in promoting sustainable transportation.
-The main goal of this project is to increase the use of public and non-motorised transport by challenging the perception that car ownership is inevitable in South Africa.
+Open Streets Cape Town (OSCT) partnered with the WWF Nedbank Green Trust in 2016.
+The main goal of this collaboration is to increase public and non-motorised transport use by challenging the perception that car ownership is inevitable in South Africa.
 It has been an exciting ride as we’ve explored the potential of our streets and the power of experiential learning to promote sustainable transportation.

-- Roll out a series of public awareness campaigns with partners in the sphere of transportation that challenge perceptions of safety and usability of lower-carbon urban transport modes.
+- Roll out a series of public awareness campaigns with partners in the sphere of transportation that challenge the perceptions of safety and usability of lower-carbon urban transport modes

 Transport accounts for 50% of the energy consumption in Cape Town and 27% of its carbon emissions.
 That’s why we believe these activities can be a catalyst for decreasing the city’s carbon footprint.